HandBrake/HandBrake-docs/source/docs/en/1.3.0/help/activity-log.markdown

 - What are the final settings used for the encode?
 - Is HandBrake able to write to your `Destination` file?
 If not, why not?
 - While encoding, is HandBrake able to read your entire `Source` without errors?
-- Are there any problems with your `Source`'s timestamps?
+- Are there any problems with your `Source`’s timestamps?
 - How many frames did HandBrake decode from the `Source` during encoding?
 More or less than expected?
 - Is HandBrake dropping or duplicating frames to enforce a constant frame rate setting?
 How many frames of each?
 - What is the average bitrate of each encoded track in the `Destination`?
-- Are HandBrake's work threads finishing and exiting properly?
+- Are HandBrake’s work threads finishing and exiting properly?
 - Is HandBrake leaking memory during encoding?

 Obviously, it would be *laborious* to ask these questions to thousands of people requesting support for HandBrake.

 In contrast, providing an Activity Log is an easy way to explain exactly what is going on in a standardized manner, which helps ensure accuracy and prevent confusion.
 This speeds up the support process significantly, which saves time for everybody.

 Despite this, some people refuse to provide logs even after being given the above reasoning.
-Often times, these people think their question is simple enough that a log shouldn't be required.
+Often times, these people think their question is simple enough that a log shouldn’t be required.
 This is almost never the case in practice, and time is wasted asking and answering questions that Activity Logs are designed for.

-While it is the HandBrake Team's goal to help everyone we can, the fact remains that we can't magically infer what may or may not be happening inside your computer. *Without an Activity Log, the HandBrake Team simply cannot provide technical support.*
+While it is the HandBrake Team’s goal to help everyone we can, the fact remains that we can’t magically infer what may or may not be happening inside your computer. *Without an Activity Log, the HandBrake Team simply cannot provide technical support.*

 ## Privacy

 Activity Logs are stored *only* on your computer.
 HandBrake does not send these logs anywhere else.

 If you are concerned about retaining these logs indefinitely, feel free to delete them periodically.
-Be sure not to delete any other files important to HandBrake's operation.
+Be sure not to delete any other files important to HandBrake’s operation.

 To provide an Activity Log for support, you must send us your log(s) manually.
 If you are concerned about private information an Activity Log may contain and reveal to others, feel free to read through the log and redact the parts that concern you before sharing.